I am going to my twenty year college reunion this weekend.

 Unless you live under a rock, or in a country that treats humans like humans even if they aren't billionaires*, you might have noticed that political sentiments are running high these days.
 Personally, I think this is a good thing, but then again, I've lived my entire life like this pretty much since before I understood what politics were.

-When I got to college, I realized that all of my opinions weren't just called opinions, they were actually part of larger cloud called Politics.
+When I got to college, I realized that all of my opinions weren't just called opinions, they were actually part of a larger cloud called Politics.
 And by Politics, I don't mean, things involving government or at least, not just those things.
 At Vassar, in the late 80s and early 90s, your politics were much more than democrat or republican.
 Were you a capitalist or a socialist or maybe a Marxist?
 What about feminism?
 Moderate, militant, or separatist?
 Gay rights?
 What about bisexuality: just a stage or not?
 What about animal rights?
 Environmentalism: were you species-ist?
 "Politics" wasn't limited to how you voted; your politics were how you viewed the world.

 In other words, as we learned over and over again, The Personal Is Political.
 Your politics and your self are not two separate entities.
 You are your politics, because they are your personal philosophy and way of connecting to the world.